Cantopop: 2010s: Decline

+In the 2010s, Cantopop market shrank with fans, particularly the youth, turning to K-pop and Mandopop.

-Mandarin became more important as a result of fast growing culturally and economically in China, the influence of Cantonese became vulnerable.
+As Mandarin became more important as a result of fast growing culturally and economically in China, the influence of Cantonese began to dwindle.
 Nevertheless, in addition to the 7 million people of Hong Kong and Macau, the genre continues to enjoy popularity among a Cantonese-speaking audience of in excess of 100 million in southern China, plus 10 million Cantonese-speaking diaspora in Canada, Australia and the United States.
 In 2010, a proposal that Guangzhou Television station should increase its broadcast in Mandarin led to protests in Guangzhou.
-While the authorities relented, this event reflects attempts at marginalising Cantonese and the ascendency of Mandopop.
+While the authorities relented, this event reflects an attempt at marginalising Cantonese with the ascendency of Mandopop.

+In the 2010s, Cantopop industry still had outstanding singers and musicians who achieved success beyond the local market and made a mark in the Chinese music scene.
+Eason Chan is one of the most popular and influential Cantopop superstars.
+He captures wide audience across different regions, including Hong Kong, Taiwan, mainland China, Southeast Asia, UK, North America, Australia etc. He successfully held world tours in these regions in the 2010s.
+He was the first Chinese/HK singer who held solo concerts in London's O2 Arena and Beijing's National Stadium (Bird's Nest).

+In the 2010s, there was revival for boy groups and bands in Cantopop with the rise of C AllStar, RubberBand, Supper Moment, Dear Jane, etc.

-The first major award of the decade 09 JSG award was a highly controversial one with the ongoing HKRIA tax case.
+JSG Best Ten Music Awards Presentation was highly controversial with the ongoing HKRIA royalties case.
 The case was reportedly solved in early 2012 though.
-In January 2012, the 11 JSG award was again controversial since one of the biggest awards, Record of the Year, was handed to Raymond Lam with his unpopular song "Chok".
+In January 2012, the JSG Awards 2011 was again controversial since one of the biggest awards, Song of the Year, was handed to Raymond Lam with his unpopular song "Chok".

+In 2015 and 2018, the Commercial Radio Hong Kong's "Ultimate Song Chart Awards Presentation " handed "My Favorite Male Singer" award to James Ng and Louis Koo respectively, which were also controversial.
+Since then, the credibility of the Award has greatly declined.

+In 2018, Eason Chan released an album "L.O.V.E." (mainly in Cantonese), which was successful in Taiwan's 30th Golden Melody Awards, winning nominations to three major awards: Song of the Year, Album of the Year, and Producer of the Year, Album.
+Ultimately, the album's producer, Carl Wong, won the "Producer of the Year, Album" award.
+This was the first time in the history of the Golden Melody Awards that a Cantonese album won this award.